What is the Edgbaston Foundation?

 Much of the fundraising emphasis will be to support a new cooperative programme in Edgbaston giving young people support whilst they build the skills to live independently and develop a career.
 The programme is the first of its kind and one the Edgbaston Foundation and club is delighted to support.

-The Edgbaston Sleepout was held in April 2017, the first dedicated fundraising activity for the Edgbaston Foundation. £14k was raised with proceeds going to St. Basils as well as other charities working to support young homeless people.
+The Edgbaston Sleepout was the first dedicated fundraising activity for the Edgbaston Foundation and has raised £50,000 accross three year, with proceeds going to St. Basils as well as other charities working to support young homeless people.